jzhoulab/Multiplexer/Documentation.md

 The predict method from the command line outputs a '.pth' file that contains a python dictionary that can be loaded in with `torch.load(<output_name>.pth)`.
 These `.pth` files will be saved into the `./newSaves/` directory.

 *  **The contents of the dictionary can be access with the following keys :**
-    * "Prediction" : A torch.tensor that contains the saved Multiplexer prediction.
+    * "prediction" : A torch.tensor that contains the saved Multiplexer prediction.
     * "reference" : A torch.tensor that contains the 1-hot encoding of the reference sequence.
     * "center_pos" : A int that represents the center value of the reference sequence.
     * "diff" : A boolean that is True if the --diff flag was used to make the prediction.